FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/billingaccountid.md

 A billing account is a container for resources and/or services that are billed together in an invoice.
 Billing accounts are commonly used for scenarios like grouping based on organizational constructs, invoice reconciliation and cost allocation strategies.

-A billing account ID is a provider assigned identifier for a billing account.
+A Billing Account ID is a provider assigned identifier for a billing account.

 The BillingAccountId column MUST be present in the billing data.
 This column must be of type String and MUST NOT contain null values.
 BillingAccountId MUST be a globally unique identifier within a provider.

+See [Appendix: Grouping constructs for resources and/or services](#groupingconstructsforresourcesand/orservices) for details and examples of the different grouping constructs supported by FOCUS.

 ## Column ID